sttp-book/sttp-book/chapters/testing-techniques/property-based-testing.md

 The Java implementation we are going to use is [jqwik](https://jqwik.net).

 {% hint style='tip' %}
 Jqwik has several features to better support property based tests.
 In this chapter, we only skim through some of them.
-We recommend readers to dive into jqwik's manual.
+We recommend to readers to dive into jqwik's manual.
 {% endhint %}

 ## Getting started with property-based tests